Touch Sensors Guide: Basics, Types, and Applications in Modern Technology

 Where are touch sensors commonly used?

-They are used in smartphones, tablets, home appliances, industrial control systems, medical devices, and automotive interfaces.
+In smartphones, tablets, home appliances, industrial control systems, medical devices, and automotive interfaces.

 What is the difference between capacitive and resistive touch sensors?